apollo-lang/apollo/doc/lrm.md

 cylinderArea: (r: Int, h: Int) -> Int = 2 * r * pi * h + 2 * (2 * r * r)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Both versions produce the same result, but the first one is arguably more readable and easy to reason about.
+Both versions produce the same result, but the first one is arguably more
+readable, modular, and easy to reason about.

 Control Flow
 ------------

-Conditionals are statements that perform different computations depending on whether a programmer-specified boolean condition evaluates to `True` or `False`.
+Conditionals

-TODO: explain case / otherwise; expression taht evaluates to a value, so must return same value for any branch
+TODO: explain case / otherwise; expression taht evaluates to a value, so must
+return same value for any branch

 Program Structure and Scope
 ---------------------------

 A program in Apollo is made up of one or more valid statements.
+A program
-A program begins in a main function which needs to be defined for a program to compile.
+begins in a main function which needs to be defined for a program to compile.
 This main function can execute statements and call functions.

 ### Block Scoping

-An execution block is a list of statements enclosed between the starting curly brace `{` and the respective closing brace `}`.
+An execution block is a list of statements enclosed between the starting curly
+brace `{` and the respective closing brace `}`.
 Blocks can be nested.
+Names
-Names defined within a block have a scope limited to that block.
-Names defined in a scope within which a given block is contained are accessible within that block as long as that block does not redefine the same name.
-If the given block redefines a name defined in a containing block, the former shadows the latter (i.e. the former is unaffected by the later, but it is not accessible within the block in which the later is accessible).
+defined within a block have a scope limited to that block.
+Names defined in a
+scope within which a given block is contained are accessible within that block
+as long as that block does not redefine the same name.
+If the given block
+redefines a name defined in a containing block, the former shadows the latter
+(i.e. the former is unaffected by the later, but it is not accessible within
+the block in which the later is accessible).

 ### Function Scoping

-Since a function is effectively a parameterized name assigned to a block, the body of a function follows the rules of block scoping.
-This means that a function defined within a function creates a new block inside the parent function's block.
+Since a function is effectively a parameterized name assigned to a block, the
+body of a function follows the rules of block scoping.
+This means that a
+function defined within a function creates a new block inside the parent
+function's block.

 Hello World
 -----------